VanNostrandLab/peak/README.md

  - Normalize CLIP IP BAM over INPUT for each replicate
  - Peak compression/merging on input-normalized peaks for each replicate
  - Entropy calculation on IP and INPUT read probabilities within each peak for each replicate
- - Run IDR on peaks ranked by entropy (idr.cwl)
+ - Run IDR on peaks ranked by entropy
  - Normalize IP BAM over INPUT using new IDR peak regions
  - Identify reproducible peaks within IDR regions